Bosconian: Plot

-The game takes place after the fictional Rock War, an intergalactic conflict between mankind and aliens which ended with the aliens destroying Earth with missile-firing space stations, known as "Orbitals", and enslaving all humans.
-In an attempt to fight back against the aliens and regain their independence, humans built a spacecraft known as the Starfighter with the best technology they could find.
-However, only one such vehicle could be built.
+The game takes place after the fictional Rock War, an intergalactic conflict between mankind and aliens which ended with the aliens destroying (nearly) all of Earth's cities with missile-firing space stations, known as "Orbitals", and enslaving all (surviving) humans.
+In an attempt to fight back against the aliens and regain their independence, humans built a spacecraft known as the Starfighter with the best technology they could find, but only one such vehicle could be built.
 The game involves the unnamed pilot of the Starfighter defeating the aliens to save Earth.

+Development

+Designer Seiichi Sato was tasked with coming up with ROM-swappable games using Galaxian, Pac-Man, and Rally-X boards.
+These all became Galaga, Dig Dug, and Bosconian.
+Sato originally worked on both this game and Galaga together with Shigeru Yokoyama, but the two gradually began working on just one game each.
+A woman from Namco's sales department was originally brought on to provide the game's voice lines due to the popularity of female voices in American science fiction.
+Her takes ended up being scrapped in favor of those by Hideyuki Nakajima, the president of Namco America at the time.

 Reception

 In Japan, Bosconian was the seventh highest-grossing arcade game of 1981, according to the annual Game Machine chart.
-Game Machine later listed Bosconian in their August issue as the 22nd most successful table arcade cabinet of the month.
+Game Machine later listed Bosconian as the 22nd most successful table arcade cabinet of August 1983.
 However, the game was less successful internationally.
-Due to the rising popularity of Galaga and a shortage of arcade machines for the game, many of the Bosconian machines that were not selling were transformed into Galaga machines.
+Due to the rising popularity of Galaga and a shortage of arcade cabinets for the game, many of the Bosconian cabinets that were not selling were converted into Galaga cabinets.

 Upon release, Bosconian received generally positive reviews.
-Video Games Magazine referred to the game as a "treat for Galaxian fans" and opining that, while it did not "break ground insofar as graphics, sounds, weaponry, and antagonists are concerned," it had "a terrific eight-way joystick that has great maneuverability".
+Video Games Magazine referred to the game as a "treat for Galaxian fans" and opining that, while it did not "break ground insofar as graphics, sounds, weaponry, and antagonists are concerned", it had "a terrific eight-way joystick that has great maneuverability".
 Electronic Games called it "a real space-gamer's delight", highly praising its 360-degree movement and the ship's simultaneous front-rear fire, which they noted made it the first game to feature either element, as well as its graphics, gameplay, and other mechanics.

-Mike Roberts and Steve Phipps of Computer Gamer reviewed the arcade game several years after its release in 1985, stating it was "good value" and still "enjoyable to play."
+Mike Roberts and Steve Phipps of Computer Gamer reviewed the arcade game several years after its release in 1985, stating it was "good value" and still "enjoyable" to play.
 In a retrospective 1998 review of the game, Brett Alan Weiss of Allgame wrote that the game's front-rear firing system, radar display, and alert system "help[ed] make the game a cut above the average shooter of the era".

 In another retrospective review in 2018 of the Sharp X68000 version of the game, Akiba PC Hotline! praised the conversion's accurate portrayal of the arcade original and the "wonderful" rearranged soundtrack.
 Beep! criticized the Sord M5 version of the game for its poor quality, low difficulty level, and the lack of features from the arcade original, such as the voice samples.